joshloyal/rlsm/README.md

 Installation
 ------------
-You need a working installation of numpy, scipy, and Cython to install ``splinetlsm``.
-In addition, the package uses the GNU Scientific Library (GSL), so you will need a C/C++ compiler and GLS installed on your system.
-It may be necessary to edit the `setup.py` file to point to the location of the GSL library.
-Install these required dependencies before proceeding.
-Use the following commands to get the copy from GitHub and install all the dependencies:

 You need a working installation of numpy, scipy, and jax to install ``rlsm``.
 Install these required dependencies before proceeding.
 Use the following commands to get the copy from GitHub and install all the dependencies: